canvas-gm/mordor/README.md

 ## Roadmap

 ### Major
+- Store Servers and Projects on the Disk (avoid memory usage).
 - Work on authentication by sending an email with a token!
 - Work on Auth flow (AccessToken for App & GameServ).
 - Work on SSL support for both socket and http server.
 (Need to be secure to work as a Authorization Server).